Sick of working from home? Work at a hotel instead

 Benjamin Petit

 Take The Wythe, a boutique hotel in Brooklyn.
-This week [July 20] the hotel announced a partnership with co-working office space company Industrious through which it is repurposing 13 second-story guest rooms to serve as offices for up to four people.
+The hotel recently announced a partnership with co-working office space company Industrious through which it is repurposing 13 second-story guest rooms to serve as offices for up to four people.

 Each of the rooms has a small outdoor terrace, and dogs are welcome.
 Pricing starts at $200 and goes up to $275, depending on how many people use the space.